gourusumanth/dummy/README.md

 # dummy
-This is adummy repo created to learn git.
+This is a dummy repo created to learn git.